tristanitschner/ulx3s-examples/sound-dds/README.md

 be set using another signal.

 An sample implementation for the ulx3s is included.
-Pressing buttons will allow for selecting between to modes and three frequencies.
+Pressing buttons will allow for selecting between the modes and three frequencies.